krabberz/fantastic-engine-5/README.md

 RULES
 - create things in ideate
 - push them to validate
-- i will pull them to source
+- i will move them to source